shui1/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tdx-hfl/tdx-hfl.md

 &emsp;&ensp;**⑦** Repeat steps **②**-**⑥** until the end of training.
 Finally, the training model directory is transmitted to the remote trusted node and finally decrypted.

 ## Horizontal Federated Training Execution
-We provide an image classification training task and it uses the cifar-10 dataset to train the ResNet network.
+This reference solution trains the ResNet-50 image classification model using the CIFAR-10 dataset.

 ### Prerequisites
 - Intel TDX capable systems/VMs
 - Docker Engine.
-Docker Engine is an open source containerization technology for building and containerizing your applications.
+Docker Engine is an open-source containerization technology for building and containerizing your applications.
   Please follow this [guide](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script) to install Docker engine.
 It is recommended to use a data disk of at least 128GB for the docker daemon data directory.
 This [guide](https://docs.docker.com/config/daemon/#daemon-data-directory) describes how to configure the docker daemon data directory.
 If behind a proxy server, please refer to this [guide](https://docs.docker.com/config/daemon/systemd/) for configuring the docker daemon proxy settings.